"Sorry—I'm hormonal." It's a default excuse for moodiness and misbehavior—usually for women and usually when we're PMS-ing or pregnant, right?

-File this under depressing news of the year: A landmark study released in October 2015 showed that most nail lacquers contain a chemical called triphenyl phosphate, which has a scary, immediate impact on hormones.
+File this under depressing news: Studies have showm that most nail lacquers contain a chemical called triphenyl phosphate, which has a scary, immediate impact on hormones.
 (It can even lead to reproductive issues and weight gain.)

 "TPHP isn't the only potential toxin in nail polish," adds Gottfried.
 "The other 'toxic trio' found in many nail colors consists of the chemicals formaldehyde, a known carcinogen also used to harden polish, plus the known teratogens toluene, to evenly coat with color, and dibutyl phthalate, a plasticizer that adds flexibility and shine.
 Phthalates have recently been shown to affect a woman's egg quality and risk of miscarriage, decreasing the odds among women undergoing IVF to have normal implantation and live birth."
 All for a manicure?
 Yikes.

 "Lack of socializing may add stress to your life and raise cortisol levels," says Gottfried.
-If you've been hibernating a little lately (hey, it's winter—we get it), schedule some girl time ASAP.
+If you've been hibernating a little lately, schedule some time with friends ASAP.